emmt/ArrayTools.jl/README.md

 A[2:3,..,1,2:4] == A[2:3,:,1,2:4]
 ```

-As you can see, the advantage of the *rubber index* `..` is that it
+As can be seen, the advantage of the *rubber index* `..` is that it
-automatically expands as the number of colons needed to have the correct number
+automatically expands as the list of colons needed to have the correct number
 of indices.
 The expressions are also more readable.
 The idea comes from the
 [`Yorick`](http://yorick.github.com/) language by Dave Munro.